Monday, June 24, 2013

 • Top notes: green accord, bergamot, cinnamon and clove

-• Middle notes: galbanum, gardenia, ylang ylang and carnation
+• Middle notes: orange blossom, rose, jasmine, galbanum, gardenia, ylang ylang and carnation

-• Base notes: amber, vanilla, patchouli, styrax, benzoin, vanilla and sandalwood
+• Base notes: labdanum, tonka bean, vetiver, oakmoss, ambergris, vanilla, patchouli, styrax, benzoin, vanilla and sandalwood

 The New Yorker, 1942: